r-devel/r-project-web/md/logo/index.md

 it into works licensed under GPL-3 .
 In particular, the GPL includes the concept of *source*, which is defined as "the preferred form of the work for making modifications to it".
-We consider the high-resolution version of the R logo in PNG format (INSERT DIMENSIONS HERE) to be the source by this definition.
+We consider the vector version of the R logo in SVG format to be the source by this definition.